gecheadmassie/gecheadmassie.github.io/README.md

         <li> Executive secretary for Mechanical Design Chair Council, Faculty of Mechanical and Industrial Engineering, Bahir Dar Institute of Technology, Bahir Dar University (2021-2022) </li>
         <li> Coordinator of Mechanical Design Chair for ABET Accreditation (Bahird Dar Institute of Technology (2021-2022)</li>
          <li> Executive secretary to developed Strategic Plan for Faculty of Mechanical and Industrial Engineering, Bahir Dar Institute of Technology, Bahir Dar University (2021-2022).</li>
-         <li> Preparing a teaching module of “Teaching Technical Drawing” for Grade 11 and 12 teachers (2020).</li>

          </section>